Time Series Forecasting with LLMs: Understanding and Enhancing Model Capabilities: How to Leverage These Insights to Improve the Model's Performance?

 \subsubsection{Key Findings}

-According to the experimental data obtained in the above table, we find that enhancing LLM through natural language paraphrasing has a certain improvement effect on time series analysis and prediction on some datasets.
-From the perspective of model performance comparison, the R$^{2}$ value of GPT-3.5-Turbo in Natural Language Paraphrasing and LLMTime Prediction method is negative in some cases, indicating that the model performs poorly.
-GPT-4-Turbo performs better on most datasets compared to other magic methods, especially on Natural Language Paraphrasing methods, MSE, MAE, and MAPE usually decrease, while R$^{2}$ improves.
-Llama-2 shows better performance on some datasets, such as lower MSE and MAE and better MAPE and R$^{2}$ in the Natural Language Paraphrasing method of the AusBeer dataset.
+According to the results in \autoref{tab_paraseq_res}, we find that enhancing LLM through natural language paraphrasing improves time series forecasting on most datasets.
+For instance, GPT-3.5-turbo and GPT-4-turbo perform better on most datasets, especially on Natural Language Paraphrasing methods.
+Gemini outperforms other LLMs on Wooly and AusBeer datasets but underperforms on others with natural language paraphrasing.
+All these results demonstrate the superior performance of our methods.